 Earlier today I told you about the awesome grand opening of Bristol Farms in Santa Monica, CA, and the Hatch Chile craze happening there.
 Well, there were more highlights — getting to see some of my favorite foodie friends, and buying this Patagonian Toothfish.

-(The highlight was more cooking with the fish– buying it was expensive — but well worth every penny.)
+(The highlight was more cooking with the fish– buying it was expensive — but well worth it.)

-- 1/2 cup fresh tomato seeds removed and roughly chopped
+- 1/2 cup fresh tomato, washed and dried, seeds removed, roughly chopped

 - 1/4 cup olive oil